In need of a muted Christmas decor palette this year? Look no further! We’re serving up some simple ideas for blue Christmas decorations.

 Simple Blue Breakfast Nook Decorating Ideas

 After waiting on a few back-ordered items, I finally have the breakfast nook where I want it!
 If you’ve been a reader here before you may notice that the breakfast nook looks a bit different than it has in the past.
-I’ll be sharing all of the details soon!
+You can read about the updated breakfast nook here!

 I filled the wooden trug Flea Market score from my trip to France (back in 2017) with fresh Fraser fir boughs, brass candlesticks, and more of the blue candles.
-Sheila from Maison de Cinq (also a fellow Housewalker today) shared a similar idea in the tour she invited me to be a part of and it inspired me!
+Sheila from Maison de Cinq shared a similar idea and it inspired me!
 It is easy to lift out of the way when we eat our meals or work at the table.

 I wrapped a fresh pine garland around the bay window.
 One of my favorite aspects of this color scheme is that all of my decor, including my everyday pillows on the bay window bench, could comfortably stay the same.